WhatPumpkin/Sburb/README.md

 # SBURB Engine

-This is a modified version of the SBURB engine.
+This is a slightly modified version of the SBURB engine.
 It has no affiliation with the original developers and is exclusively intended to provide a slightly more usable version of the engine in the modern day.

+This project currently includes some minor fixes, improved instructions, all necessary files for the "social" dialog type, as well as a functional "production.bat" file for Windows users.

 ## Development